Skip Navigation

 Dr. Saxe received a B.S. in zoology from Northern Arizona University, and an M.S. and a Ph.D. in genetics from the University of Arizona.

-Dr. Saxe is the course director for medical embryology and co-course director of molecular mechanisms of signal transduction.
-He also lectures in a variety of other graduate courses and scientific conferences.
-His research interests include the study of molecular mechanisms that underlie the ability of extracellular signals to regulate cell movement and cell behavior.
-He professionally reviews scientific papers, is a member of an American Cancer Society study section, and has authored and coauthored numerous journal articles.
+Until recently Dr. Saxe was a member of the faculty in the Department of Cell Biology at the Emory University School of Medicine where he was the course director for medical embryology and co-course director of molecular mechanisms of signal transduction.
+He also lectured in a variety of other graduate courses and scientific conferences.
+His current research responsibilities at the ACS include the areas of cell cycle regulation and chromosome segregation as well as developmental models of cancer and the signaling mechanisms required to regulate cell movement and cell behavior.
+He professionally reviews scientific papers, organizes three peer review committees for the American Cancer Society, and has authored and co-authored numerous journal articles.

 Mark F. Seifert, Ph.D.